-Nowadays both models are in a restoration boom, with motorcycle enthusiasts revamping their rusty barn finds into stunning Yamaha cafe racers and custom projects.
+Nowadays both models are in a restoration boom, with motorcycle enthusiasts revamping their rusty barn finds into stunning RD400 café racers and custom motorcycles.
 To find an original RD400 is an equivalent of finding a treasure.

-Most of the original Yamaha RD250 Parts and RD400 cafe parts are already discontinued.
-To fill in the gap and help keep these legendary motorbikes on the road, we decided to offer a whole range of quality reproductions of Yamaha RD 400 spare parts and RD250 parts.
+Most of the original Yamaha RD250 parts and Yamaha RD400 parts are already discontinued.
+To fill in the gap and help keep these legendary motorbikes on the road, we decided to offer a whole range of quality reproductions.

 For further information about 79 RD400 Daytona Special models and their history visit The Morocyclist Online.